UptickNetwork/docs/uptick-network-documentation/guides/keys-wallets/keplr.md

 ![chain add request](../../.gitbook/assets/keplr_approve_chain.png)

-After approval, you can see a transaction confirmation informing you that {{ $themeConfig.project.testnet_denom }} have been successfully transferred to your [uptick address](../../concepts/basics/accounts.md#address-formats-for-clients) on the testnet (only `secp256k1` addresses are supported).
+After approval, you can see a transaction confirmation informing you that auoc have been successfully transferred to your [uptick address](../../concepts/basics/accounts.md#address-formats-for-clients) on the testnet (only `secp256k1` addresses are supported).

 ![chain add request](../../.gitbook/assets/keplr_transaction.png)

 {% hint style="info" %}
-You can request {{ $themeConfig.project.denom }} from the [Faucet](../../testnet/faucet.md) for each address only once every 24h.
+You can request Uptick from the [Faucet](../../testnet/faucet.md) for each address only once every 24h.
 If you try to request multiple times within the 24h cooldown phase, no transaction will be initiated.
 Please try again in 24 hours.
 {% endhint %}

-View your account balance either by clicking on the Keplr extension or by [interacting with the node](../../concepts/quickstart/interact_node.md).
-Note that Faucet might not display the amount of {{ $themeConfig.project.testnet_denom }} transferred by the Faucet, as it might be smaller than the number of decimals displayed in the Keplr extension.
+View your account balance either by clicking on the Keplr extension or by [interacting with the node](../quickstart/interact_node.md).
+Note that Faucet might not display the amount of auoc transferred by the Faucet, as it might be smaller than the number of decimals displayed in the Keplr extension.